Measuring AI, Responsibly – IV

 I have divided the set into four equal quadrants, using each score mid-point as a reference.
 The thin black ascending line depicts the regression result for all regimes.
 In addition, regression lines for each regime type are also included.
 At first glance, countries near the overall regression line in the upper right and bottom left quadrants perform as expected.
 GIRAI rank and EDI scores move in the same direction, with a few outliers.
 Nations in the upper left and lower right show the opposite relationship.
 Higher degrees of democracy do not translate into higher GIRAI scores.
 On the contrary, so-called “authoritarian” regimes (lower left quadrant) show a strong inverse relationship between democracy development and RAI performance.
 I have highlighted countries with high GIRAI rankings in this rubric to emphasize this point.
 Similarly, “hybrid” regimes in the upper right show that higher democracy levels do not automatically translate into RAI gains.

-A simple regression model between GIRAI scores and each regime type shows statistical significance only for “flawed democracies.”
-No statistical association between RAI development and regime type can be found for all other regimes.
+A simple regression model between GIRAI scores and each regime type shows positive statistical significance only for “full democracies.”
+All other regime types show an inverse relationship, contrary to expectations.
 Our initial hypothesis is thus not fully supported.
-We can conclude that GIRAI score changes are not dependent on political regimes alone.
-Such a result is not a GIRAI feature, needless to say.
+We can conclude that GIRAI score increases are not dependent on political regimes.
+Such a result is undoubtedly not a GIRAI feature, needless to say.
 But poking deeper into the thematic areas covered by GIRAI for these set of countries could shed more light.

 The launch of GIRAI is certainly most welcome.
 However, it still seems to be a work in progress.
 I have highlighted a series of issues, ranging from a lack of information and conceptual clarity to statistical ones, including overreliance on coefficients and weights and spurious coefficients.
 Most of these can be quickly addressed, however.
 In that light, GIRAI should be on track to continue to measure RAI responsibly.